teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

-If you click on the eye {% icon galaxy-eye %} symbol, once the dataset has finished running and appears green, you can see how many lines, words and characters the text consists of.
+Once the dataset has finished running and appears green, click on the eye {% icon galaxy-eye %} symbol.
+You can see how many lines, words and characters the text consists of.
 And again, we run {% icon workflow-run %} the tool on the second poem.

 > <hands-on-title> Count the Characters of Poem Two </hands-on-title>